ebachelet/pyLIMA/docs/source/NotesOnFits.rst

 Priors
 ------
 pyLIMA now includes the possibility to add user-defined priors.
 While they are no priors by default, uniform and gaussian priors are `available <https://github.com/ebachelet/pyLIMA/blob/Rebranding/pyLIMA/priors/parameters_priors.py>`_.
-Users can also define their own functions as long as they return a pdf for a given parameters, for example a Cauchy distribution:
+Users can also define their own functions as long as they return a pdf for a given parameters as well as a rvs method, for example with a Cauchy distribution:

 .. code-block:: python